pingcap/docs-dm/en/handle-performance-issues.md

 The Binlog replication unit decides whether to read the binlog event from the upstream MySQL/MariaDB or from the relay log file according to the configuration.
 The related performance metric is `read binlog event duration`, which generally ranges from a few microseconds to tens of microseconds.

-- If DM's Binlog replication processing unit reads the binlog event from upstream MySQL/MariaDB, to locate and resolve the issue, you can refer to [read binlog data](#read-binlog-data) under the "relay log unit" section.
+- If DM's Binlog replication processing unit reads the binlog event from upstream MySQL/MariaDB, to locate and resolve the issue, refer to [read binlog data](#read-binlog-data) under the "relay log unit" section.

 - If DM's Binlog replication processing unit reads the binlog event from the relay log file, when `binlog event size` is not too large, the value of `write relay log duration` should be microseconds.
-If `read binlog event duration` is too large, you need to check the write performance of the disk.
+If `read binlog event duration` is too large, check the write performance of the disk.
 To avoid low write performance, use local SSDs for DM-worker.

 ### binlog event conversion